Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Adding knowledge to Nuprl

 For every formula that does not mention modal operators, we take $\phi^t = \phi$.
 We define

 and

-Given an interpretation $I$, let $I'$ be the interpretation that extends $I$ by adding to $\phi_I$ formulas characterizing $\bSys$, $\bs$, $\bCC$, $\ls$, and $\succeq$ appropriately.
+Given an interpretation $I$, let $I'$ be the interpretation that extends $I$ by adding (i.e., conjoining) to $\phi_I$ formulas characterizing $\bSys$, $\bs$, $\bCC$, $\ls$, and $\succeq$ appropriately.
 That is, the formulas force $\bSys$ to represent a set of event structures, $\bs$ to be a consistent cut in one of these event structures, and so on.
 These formulas are all expressible in Nuprl.
-More specifically, we restrict here to constructive systems, that is, systems that can be defined in Nuprl.
-A constructive system $\Sys$ can be characterized by a formula $\phi_{\Sys}$ in Nuprl. $\phi_{\Sys}$ has a free variable $\bSys$ ranging over systems such that $\phi_{\Sys}$ holds under interpretation $I'$ and valuation $V$ iff $V(\bSys)=\Sys$.
-We now define a predicate $I'_V(\phi)$ on systems and global states by simply taking $I'_V(\phi)(\Sys,s)$ to hold iff $\phi_{I'}$ together with the conjunction of atomic formulas of the form $x=V(x)$ for all non-local variables $x$ that appear in $\phi$, $x=s_i(x)$ for variables $x \in X_i$, $i \in \AG$, that appear in $\phi$, $\bs = s$, and $\varphi_{\Sys}$, imply $(\phi^t)^+$ (where, in going from $\phi^t$ to $(\phi^t)^+$, we continue to use the $\bs$).
+We now define a predicate $I'_V(\phi)$ on systems and global states by simply taking $I'_V(\phi)(\Sys,s)$ to hold iff $\phi_{I'}$ together with the conjunction of atomic formulas of the form $x=V(x)$ for all non-local variables $x$ that appear in $\phi$, $x=s_i(x)$ for variables $x \in X_i$, $i \in \AG$, that appear in $\phi$, $\bs = s$, and $\bSys = \Sys$, imply $(\phi^t)^+$ (where, in going from $\phi^t$ to $(\phi^t)^+$, we continue to use the $\bs$).
 Thus, we basically reduce a modal formula to a non-modal formula, and evaluate it in system $\Sys$ using $I_V$.